Phillip Honenberger

 Postdoctoral Associate (externally funded: NSF-STS Postdoc), University of Pittsburgh, Dept. of History and Philosophy of Science, 2017-2018

-Postdoctoral Fellow (external funded: NSF-STS Postdoc), Dartmouth College, Dept. of Biological Sciences, 2016-2017
+Postdoctoral Fellow (externally funded: NSF-STS Postdoc), Dartmouth College, Dept. of Biological Sciences, 2016-2017

-Fellow-In-Residence, Program Coordinator, Consortium for History of Science, Technology and Medicine (Philadelphia office), 2014-2016
+Program Coordinator and Fellow-In-Residence, Consortium for History of Science, Technology and Medicine (Philadelphia office), 2014-2016

 Education: